The southwest shore of Rangeley Lake

 It was not kerosene.
 It was gasoline.
 If you do not understand the significance of that distinction, there’s no point in my trying to explain it.

 Sure, I stood back a few feet, but that was the only smart thing I did that night.

 It was like an explosion, and I panicked.
 The flame traveled right up to the can of gasoline in my trembling hands.
 I did the only thing I could at that moment.
 I threw the can away from me, across the backyard and, in retrospect, far too close to the snowmobile and picnic table that were parked nearby.

-Cathy panicked, but could not stop giggling.
+Cathy was stoned beyond recognition and could not stop giggling.
 “Fire, fire, fire,” she chanted, before darting into the house for a glass of water.

 The damage looked much worse in the morning.
 The bulk of the backyard was scorched and reeked of gasoline.
 The picnic table was destroyed, and the snowmobile cover had melted and was now bonded to the charred remains of my uncle’s beloved Polaris sled.

 My uncle was going to kill me.
 I would never graduate high school.
 I would never get laid.
 There was nothing more to my future than the 36 hours until my uncle would release me from the mortal coil.